October 17-November 15, 2015

 Organized by Francisco Correa Cordero and James Reeder

-Silver Projects is pleased to presents Double Vision, an exhibition featuring new work by Eric Cahan, Elizabeth McAlpine, and Liz Nielsen with Carolina Wheat.
+Silver Projects is pleased to presents Double Vision, an exhibition featuring new work by Elizabeth McAlpine, Liz Nielsen with Carolina Wheat, and Eric Cahan.

 For Double Vision, the organizers asked three artists who constantly challenge the photographic medium and its materials, to create work specifically for the slide projector.
 Taking advantage of the sound, visual and quasi-filmic qualities of the device, as well as its potential for narrative, each presents their work using an entire carousel of 80 slides which repeats itself after each cycle.